ZWPlayer Interactive Annotation User Guide

 1. Clicking the annotation edit button on the player control bar (requires configuring the annotations parameter).

-2. Directly accessing annotation/index.html to open the standalone editor.
+2. Directly accessing the Online Annotation Editor to open the standalone editor.

 Editor features include: